EdRey05/EdRey05.github.io/README.md

                             quantification in ImageJ/Fiji</strong>.
 Due to the large number of images acquired, I wrote <strong>Python scripts</strong> to <strong>automate</strong> some steps of the workflow or speed up others. <br><br>
-                            Using these tools, I was able to <strong>identify 2 protein candidates</strong> that showed the behavior of interest (see figure for CRK).
+                            Using these tools, I was able to <strong>identify 2 protein candidates</strong> that showed the behavior of interest (see figure for CRK→).
 These and future findings using my workflow provide valuable insights that can be translated into <strong>therapeutic strategies</strong>.
     </p>
   </div>